cgradwohl/mobx-fun/README.md

-workflow:
+### App and Lib Bundle
+- supports HMR
+- This setup allows you to use your components as a single page app AND as a stand alone component library for use in other projects.
+- You can distribute and deploy the `public` folder as a single page app.
+- Webpack will also bundle each exported component from `src/index.js`, using code splitting.
+You can consume the component library by importing the `lib/gradwohl.min.js` file.

+### Workflow
-  feature -> staging -> master
+- feature (off master) -> staging -> master

-TODO:
+### TODO
 - add logging/reporting
 - add circle ci and delpoy to aws
 - add testing for components, services, store
 - add test coverage

+### Automatic Node.js Versioning
+- This project makes use of .nvmrc file.
-For automatic node versioning, add this to your .zshrc
+- Add the following to your .zshrc for automatic node versioning:
 ```
 export NVM_DIR="$HOME/.nvm"
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm